 The brand has released some new photos of the BMW VBX6 that show it’s impossible to see any of the details of the 2020 X6’s shape.
-You can check out the third-generation X6, 2020 BMW X6 that automaker previously released in the image below.
+You can check out the third-generation X6, the 2020 BMW X6, that the automaker previously released in the image below.

-The third-generation X6, 2020 BMW X6 has a sloping, coupe-like roofline to the back and available as the rear-drive sDrive40i and all-wheel-drive xDrive40i.
+The third-generation X6, the 2020 BMW X6, has a sloping, coupe-like roofline to the back and is available as the rear-drive sDrive40i and all-wheel-drive xDrive40i.
 Both use a turbocharged 3.0-liter inline-six making 335 horsepower (249 kilowatts) and 330 pound-feet (447 Newton-meters) of torque.
 The sDrive model takes 5.2 seconds to reach 60 mph (96km/h), while the xDrive version gets there in 5.3 seconds.

 There’s also the more-powerful X6 M50i model that comes with a twin-turbocharged 4.4-liter V8, producing 523 hp (390 kW) and 553 lb-feet (750 Nm) of torque.
 It takes the X6 M50i just 4.1 seconds to hit 60 mph and has a top speed of 155 mph (249 km/h).